GerardCB/gdrive-pdf-exporter/README.md

 # Google Drive PDF Exporter

-A JavaScript console script to export Google Drive documents when the download option is disabled.
+A browser (JavaScript) console script to export Google Drive documents when the download option is disabled.
 The resulting documents are optimized, high-quality PDFs with working hyperlinks.

 ## ⚠️ Disclaimer